Skip to content

 Survivors are her husband, Timothy, Sr.; two sons, Timothy, Jr. and Scott; a daughter, Susan DeWitt; six sisters, Viola (Ben) Patterson, Irene (Donald) Simons, Leona (David) Radke, Dorothy (George) Telfer, Luella (Dave) Rasley, and Lorraine (Lloyd) Pickard; five brothers, Raymond, Charles, Edward, Gerald, and Robert; and a grandson.

 Lucy died at Community Memorial Hospital in Deer River, Minnesota and is buried in Pine Ridge Cemetery at Deer River, Minnesota.
-No photo of grave marker is available at this time.

 - Tribal Affiliation(s):